caiyuanhao1998/SAX-NeRF/README.md

   title={X2-Gaussian: 4D Radiative Gaussian Splatting for Continuous-time Tomographic Reconstruction}, author={Yu, Weihao and Cai, Yuanhao and Zha, Ruyi and Fan, Zhiwen and Li, Chenxin and Yuan, Yixuan}, booktitle={ICCV}, year={2025}
 }

+# CARE
+@inproceedings{lin2025pixel,
+  title={Are Pixel-Wise Metrics Reliable for Sparse-View Computed Tomography Reconstruction?}, author={Lin, Tianyu and Li, Xinran and Zhuang, Chuntung and Chen, Qi and Cai, Yuanhao and Ding, Kai and Yuille, Alan L and Zhou, Zongwei}, booktitle={NeurIPS}, year={2025}
+}
 ```